wuzhuoqing/azureappwildcharcert/README.md

 `SITE_RESOURCE_GROUP=WebSiteResourceGroup`

+After the container instance is created.
+Create an azure function to start it say every 3 days.
+Can use [AzureContainerTimerTrigger](https://github.com/wuzhuoqing/AzureContainerTimerTrigger)

-For local debugging or to use azure app instead of managed identity those extra secure env value can be added.
+For local debugging or to use azure app service-principal instead of managed identity those extra secure env value can be added.
 The azure app need to have permission to read secret and import/update cert in keyvault.

 `AZURE_CLIENT_ID=`

 `AZURE_TENANT_ID=`